-Eichrom’s Tritium Column is designed to replace distillation for most routine tritium analyses of aqueous samples.
-The column works by removing metal ions which may be potential interferences in the LSC spectrum, just as distillation does.
-It is not intended to be an enrichment procedure, and as such, it should be used only in situations where the required detection limit can be achieved by the direct counting of a 5-10 mL aliquot of the sample (plus cocktail) processed through the tritium column.
+Eichrom’s Tritium Column is designed as an alternative or compliment to distillation for most routine tritium analyses of aqueous samples.
+The Tritium Column works by removing metal ions which may be potential interferences in the LSC spectrum of 3H.
+The Tritium Column is not intended to be an enrichment procedure.
+Therefore, the Tritium Column should only be used when the required detection limit can be achieved by the direct counting of a 5-10 mL aliquot of the sample processed through the tritium column.

 Figure 1 shows the composition of the Tritium Column and Table 1 explains the purpose and capacity of each component.
-The Diphonix® Resin removes cations in exchange for hydrogen ions and its theoretical capacity is 0.8 mEq per column.
-The anion resin is standard chloride form analytical grade 1X8 resin.
-It exchanges anions in the sample for chloride ions.
-(It is recommended that the sample pH be >1.)
-The polymethacrylate component removes organically bound tritium and carbon-14 and other organic material which may cause quenching in the LSC cocktail.
+The Diphonix® Resin removes cations in exchange for hydrogen ions, with a theoretical capacity is 0.8 meq per Tritium Column.
+The anion exchange resin, a chloride form analytical grade 1X8 resin, exchanges anions in the sample for chloride ions.
+The polymethacrylate resin removes organically bound tritium and carbon-14 and other organic material which may cause quenching in the LSC cocktail.

 |Polymethacrylate Resin||Organic Molecules||50 mg|